 Not every school conflict is only stress.
 Sometimes the real issue is that something feels unfair, boundaries were crossed, or you need a neutral outside service that is not automatically school, family, or an office directly tied to them.
 That is where kija Salzburg matters.

 The Children and Youth Ombuds Office Salzburg describes itself as an advice and advocacy service for everyone under 21.
 The website lists the address Fasaneriestraße 35 and the phone number 05 7599 729.
-For teenagers in Salzburg that matters especially when you need not only comfort, but also a rights-based reading of the situation: what is okay, what is not, and who can back you up neutrally.
+For teenagers in Salzburg that matters especially when you need comfort plus a rights-based reading of the situation: what is okay, what is not, and who can back you up neutrally.

-If school is not only exhausting but also humiliating, unfair, or stuck, a service like kija is often more honest than another motivation hack.
+If school feels humiliating, unfair, or stuck, a service like kija is often more honest than another motivation hack.

 Three real Salzburg routes instead of generic self-help